cscart/docs/en/user_guide/addons/price_list_for_customers/index.rst

 .. important::

-    This functionality is available in our B2B products.
+    This functionality is a part of a CS-Cart product that is currently not for sale.

 An organization might need extra information before making a purchase.
 In this case, a price list comes in handy.
 It helps to: